Prevailing Wage and Davis-Bacon Compliance in Rhode Island

 Both federal and state wage determinations in Rhode Island include the following components:

 - Basic Hourly Rate: The minimum wage rate paid directly to workers in a specific job classification.
-Both the federal Davis-Bacon Act and Rhode Island's prevailing wage law require contractors to pay this basic wage to workers on public works projects.
+Both the federal Davis-Bacon Act and Rhode Island's prevailing wage law require contractors to pay this basic wage on public works projects.

 - Total Hourly Rate: The sum of the basic hourly rate and fringe benefits.